Are You Optimizing Employee Insights for Your B2B Marketing?

 - Informs content angles and copy points, for example…

 - Wouldn’t it be fantastic if a salesperson that has a great meeting with a prospect…shares why it was so great…and reveals some new and exciting insights from which the entire organization can benefit?

 - What if a new customer were oozing compliments to an employee they work closely with – wouldn’t it be exciting to capture and share that on the spot?
 Or to ask that customer if they would like to be on the company’s Testimonial Content Committee (for possible inclusion in a case study or video)?

-If this concept is of interest, one practical and easy approach could be to set up your Intranet in a way that creates the opportunity for sharing, transparency and dialogue.
-Perhaps build a portal that opens the communication flow between the marketing department and employee base.
+One practical and easy approach to execute Step 1 is to set up your Intranet and internal social channels in a way that creates the opportunity for sharing, transparency and dialogue.
+Build a portal that opens the communication flow between the marketing department and employee base.
 A centralized portal can be used to provide:

 - Details about the marketing strategy and key initiatives

-- Access to dashboards that show media coverage, campaign results, conversion metrics, content consumption on the web, increases in Twitter followers and Linkedin connections, blog comments and brand impressions
+- Access to dashboards that show media coverage, campaign results, conversion metrics, content consumption on the web, increases in Twitter and Linkedin followers, blog & social comments, and brand impressions

 - Documentation on research findings, messaging frameworks, brand and communication guidelines, and social media policies.

 Tip 3: Let employees in on the marketing challenges